Interlayer coupling driven stabilization and superconductivity in bilayer CoTe$_2$: results and discussions

 These electronic structure changes arise from charge redistribution induced by interlayer coupling.
 When two 1Ls approach to form a 2L system, the electronic density undergoes pronounced reconstruction.
 As shown in Fig.~\ref{fig3}(h), the electron density associated with the out-of-plane $p_z$ orbitals of Te atoms (Te-$p_z$) on both sides of the interlayer region is significantly reduced.
-Concurrently, there is a notable enhancement of electron density both in the middle of the van der Waals gap (along the Te-Te bonding direction) and within the in-plane directions of the Te atoms (see Fig.~S3 for more details \citep{SM}).
+Concurrently, there is a notable enhancement of electron density both in the middle of the van der Waals gap (along the Te-Te bonding direction) and within the in-plane directions of the Te atoms (see Fig.~S6 for more details \citep{SM}).
 This indicates that these Te-$p_z$ electrons from different layers hybridize to form interlayer (quasi) bonds, accompanied by partial charge transfer to in-plane orbitals.
 This electronic reconstruction naturally explains the pronounced splitting of $p_z$-orbital-related bands and the occurrence of the Lifshitz transition in the 2L: as the Te-$p_z$ orbitals evolve from fully occupied to partially occupied, the original hole pockets effectively experience electron doping and shrink.

 Based on these results, the mechanism of the stabilization of the 2L crystal structure can be understood as follows.
 On the one hand, the formation of interlayer Te--Te bonds strengthens the force constants associated with Te$_z$ vibrations, thereby hardening the corresponding phonon modes.
 On the other hand, interlayer-coupling-induced splitting and shrinkage of the hole pockets suppress the EPC strength near the wave vector MK/2 and its symmetry-equivalent points, which in turn effectively stabilizes the 2L crystal structure.
-The calculated real part of the phonon self-energy for the 1L and 2L systems (Fig.~S4 \citep{SM}) further supports these conclusions.
+The calculated real part of the phonon self-energy for the 1L and 2L systems (Fig.~S7 \citep{SM}) further supports these conclusions.
 The stabilization of the 2L is consistent with experimental results that the resistivity of few-layer CoTe$_2$ exhibits no abrupt anomaly from 300 down to 2~K \cite{wang2020thickness}.
+In addition to interlayer coupling, self-intercalation in experimentally realized Co-Te compounds may further contribute to the stabilization of few-layer structures by enhancing interlayer bonding.